Decoding Training Zones: What They Are and Why They Matter

 Zones 5 and 5+: The Turbocharger

-- Recruit fast-twitch muscle fibers for speed, strength, and power
+- Trains and recruits fast-twitch muscle fibers for speed, power, and explosive movement

-- Raise anaerobic threshold so you can go harder, longer
+- Raises your anaerobic threshold so you can go harder for longer

 Want to know your exact zones?